chrismurrph/default-db-format/README.md

 A **false positive** is where `check` leads you think the state has attained 'default db format' when it has not.

-With a **false negative** issues will be reported where there are none.
+With a **false negative** issues will be reported, despite the fact that 'default db format' has been attained.

 ##### Internal version

 The current internal version is 20.
 Makes sense for when dealing with snapshots.
 20 goes with "0.1.1-SNAPSHOT".
-Is displayed by the HUD.
+It is displayed by the HUD.